 Sikhala started his political activism whilst he was still an undergraduate student at the University of Zimbabwe in the 1990s.
-He belongs to the most violent crop of students which included the likes of Learnmore Jongwe among others.
+He was from a violent crop of students which included the likes of Learnmore Jongwe.
 He became popular among opposition supporters due to his violent nature.
 He also led demonstrations against University admin at the University of Zimbabwe.

 Joining the MDC

-It was during his tenure as the member of Parliament for St Mary's that he was involved in acts of violence ad sabotage when he was accused of torching a bus in Chitungwiza together with other rowdy youths.
+It was during his tenure as the Member of Parliament for St Mary's that he was allegedly involved in acts of violence and sabotage when he was accused of torching a bus in Chitungwiza together with other rowdy youths.